I'm pretty sure I got separated from Santa Barbara at birth.

-When I was little, my aunt actually owned the Cold Springs Tavern, an historic stagecoach stop-turned biker bar that, to this day, has my favorite tri tip sandwich in the region.
+When I was little, my aunt actually owned the Cold Springs Tavern, a historic stagecoach stop-turned biker bar that, to this day, has my favorite tri-tip sandwich in the region.
 After driving around for a farm visit, some wine and beer tastings at Figueroa Mountain, we had a mixology class and lunch at S.Y.
 Kitchen followed by some shopping (like at the adorable Los Olivos General Store).

 The highlight of the day (heck, the trip) was a sunset helicopter ride with Nanco Helicopters.
 First of all, I hadn't been in a helicopter in forever and forgot just how awesome it is to be able to jet all about at a moment's notice.
 But I had also NEVER been in a helicopter with the doors off, which made it a totally thrilling experience (and amazing for photos).
-Our pilot, Taylor, a native Santa Barbaran and third generation pilot, had a totally infectious passion for the city and gave us a stunning tour of the coastline.
+Our pilot, Taylor, a native Santa Barbaran and third-generation pilot, had a totally infectious passion for the city and gave us a stunning tour of the coastline.

 After a few days on the go, I started the day off with a spa sesh (rough life, I know).
 I'm always game for some pampering but I was really excited about this because it was my first time at a salt spa.
 Salt Cave Santa Barbara has a full section of the spa made up of salt for all sorts of rejuvenating treatments from just meditating to some no-joke salt scrubs.
 After going the full-nine, I was totally convinced that I should have salt scrubs on the regular.
 Think I can do a Kickstarter for that?

 When I decided to do a week in Santa Barbara, one thing I absolutely had to do was go on a taco crawl.
 Santa Barbara locals have a lot of pride in their local taqueria scene and I hadn't ever fully investigated.
 Seeing that I've spent the last year getting a thorough taco educated thanks to Bill Esparza on our jaunts to Tijuana, I was a little skeptical.
 I mean, let's be real, Santa Barbara is a rather posh city so it's not really the first place you think of when it comes to serious tacos.

 Yes, I took Uber and drove around in my own car but being able to bike around the city helped me feel way more local and gave me a better idea of the city's layout.
 And it was easy to get around because there are ton of cyclists on the road and a fair amount of bike paths so the residents are used to sharing the road.
 After a morning of biking around and some bodysurfing, we stocked up for a picnic spread at C'est Cheese then went to Ledbetter for a picnic and some last beach time.

 Planning a trip to Santa Barbara?
 Check out our Travel Guide!

-Photos by Aida Mollenkamp and Chris Kalima
+Photo Credit: photos by Aida Mollenkamp and Chris Kalima

-My trip was sponsored by Visit Santa Barbara but all content, ideas, and words are my own.
+Sponsored Post: My trip was sponsored by Visit Santa Barbara but all content, ideas, and words are my own.
 Thanks for supporting these sponsors who allow us to keep Salt & Wind up and running.